Gizra/entity_validator/README.md

   }
 ```

-In this method we defining the fields and properties handlers.
-There are two
+The method defines the fields and properties handlers.
+There are two type of
-type of handlers:
+handlers:
-  - Validator - In a validator method you can set errors according to the
+  - Validator - You'll set errors according to the value the field/property
-    value the field/property have.
+  have.
   - Pre-process - Although this is not in use, you can change the field/property
     value.

 The next example set validators to the title property and the body field.
-Although required fields or a mandatory properties are automatically checked
+Although required fields or mandatory properties are automatically checked for
-for not being empty, the example module add another validators as a proof of
+not being empty, the example module add another validators as a proof of
 concept:
 ```php
   /**